 Buddy didn’t return home that day.
-His parents Art and Florence and older sister Jeanette were left dumbfounded.
-A search party was formed and for weeks, they looked high and low.
-Then strangely enough, on the seventh week, a body was found one mile away from the Schumacher’s home.
-The corpse was badly decomposing, but it was identified as Buddy.
+His parents Art and Florence and older sister Jeanette were dumbfounded.
+A search party was formed.
+For weeks, authorities and locals looked high and low, but turned up nothing.
+Then, strangely enough, on the seventh week, a body was found one mile away from the Schumacher’s home.
+The corpse was badly decomposed, but it was identified as Buddy.
 The details were horrific.
 There was evidence of mutilation and sexual abuse and a handkerchief was discovered deep in the back of Buddy’s throat.
 Suffocation was likely the cause of death.

 The local and state media covered all the details, including the viewing at the home, which featured a photo of the casket leaving the Schumacher residence and a headline that read Bid Schumacher Boy Farewell.
-With all the local interest and media attention in the case, one would assume the culprit would have quickly been brought to justice.
+With all the local interest and media attention in the case, one would assume the culprit would have been quickly brought to justice.
 Yet, more than nine decades later, the crime remains unsolved.
-There was never any closure for the Schumachers as the murderer of their only son was never found.
+There was never any closure for the Schumacher family as the murderer was never found.

 It wasn’t for lack of trying.
 Police followed leads but nothing amounted to a conviction.
 There was an area drifter who was accused and arrested in connection with the murder.
 Two mentally challenged men also reportedly confessed to the crime, though police initially didn’t believe either person.
 No charges were brought against any of the men.
 Evidence, specifically the handkerchief, was likely mishandled.
 At one point, the telltale fabric was missing from the district attorney’s office.
 Witnesses also retracted their original statements regarding the accused drifter.

-Indeed, it is too late to bring a culprit to justice—most evidence is lost to time and it's quite likely that the perpetrator has passed on.
+Indeed, it's too late to bring a culprit to justice—most evidence is lost to time and it's quite likely that the perpetrator has passed on.

 Perhaps the Schumacher family can find some kind of solace in this.